Whippet vs Italian Greyhound

 The Whippet is known for being a moderate-energy hound breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-40 lbs and lifespan of 12-15 yrs, the Whippet benefits from care tailored to its physical and behavioral profile.
 The following sections address key owner concerns.

 With Family Members

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Whippets with moderate energy levels strike a good balance between activity and relaxation.

 With Other Pets